BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 #### CRAWLING

 A model that is Prone may crawl 1" in the Move phase, regardless of its maximum Move allowance or the manner of terrain it is in.
 If a model crawls, the only other movement it may make that turn is to stand up.
 Crawling models may not make Jump, Leap or Climb tests.
-Prone models may not Charge — they must stand up first.
+Prone models may not Charge â€” they must stand up first.

 #### STANDING UP/LYING DOWN